Level statistics of real eigenvalues in non-Hermitian systems: Dissipative Many-body systems

-Moreover, we study the strong disorder regimes of ${\cal H}_1$ in class AI with the parameters $J = 1$, $W_x = W_z= 20$, $W_y=2$ or $J=1$, $W_x = W_z= 15 \sim 40$, $W_y=10$.
-We find that ${\cal H}_2$ and ${\cal H}_3$ in the strong disorder regimes show the level statistics of real eigenvalues similar to those of ${\cal H}_1$ in the strong disorder regimes (not shown). $W_x$ and $W_z$ in ${\cal H}_1$ describe a Hermitian local disorder while $W_y$ describes an anti-Hermitian local disorder.
-When the Hermitian disorder dominates over the anti-Hermitian disorder ($W_x=W_z = 20$, $W_y =2$), almost all the eigenvalues are real, where $\bar{N}_{\text{real}} \propto N$ holds true.
-The level spacings and level-spacing ratios of real eigenvalues satisfy the Poisson distribution (Fig.~\ref{ps_spin_AI_loca}) and the distribution in Eq.~(\ref{pr_uncorrelated}) (Fig.~\ref{pr_spin_AI_locc}).
+Moreover, we study the strong disorder regimes of ${\cal H}_1$ in class AI with the parameters $J = 1$, $W_x = W_z= 20$, $W_y=2$ or $J=1$, $15 \leq W_x = W_z \leq 40$, $W_y=10$.
+We find that ${\cal H}_2$ and ${\cal H}_3$ in the strong disorder regimes show the level statistics of real eigenvalues similar to those of ${\cal H}_1$ in the strong disorder regimes (not shown). $W_x$ and $W_z$ in ${\cal H}_1$ describe Hermitian local disorder while $W_y$ describes anti-Hermitian local disorder.
+When the Hermitian disorder dominates over the anti-Hermitian disorder ($W_x=W_z = 20$, $W_y =2$), almost all the eigenvalues are real, where we have $\bar{N}_{\text{real}} \propto N$.
+The level-spacings and level-spacing ratios of real eigenvalues satisfy the Poisson distribution (Fig.~\ref{ps_spin_AI_loca}) and the distribution in Eq.~(\ref{pr_uncorrelated}) (Fig.~\ref{pr_spin_AI_locc}).